George Groves (boxer): Groves vs. Jack

 On 17 June 2015 it was announced that Badou Jack would make his first defence against mandatory challenger Groves on 22 August in Las Vegas.
 A venue had not been confirmed.
 This fight was Groves' third world title challenge, having lost back to back challenges against then world champion Carl Froch in 2013 and 2014 respectively.
 On 21 July, the fight was pushed back to instead take place on the undercard of Floyd Mayweather Jr. vs. Andre Berto on 12 September at the MGM Grand Garden Arena.
 There was no injuries as Showtime gave no reason as to why the fight was postponed.
 Jack was once again the underdog.
 It was Groves' third fight in the US, as well as his third chance at a world title.
 Going into the fight, old foe James DeGale had voiced his support for Groves, as he himself had become IBF champion four months prior, and was looking forward to a potential rematch with world titles at stake.
 In the opening round, Jack scored a knockdown against Groves, but the latter was able to recover and rally back in what would become a competitive fight.
 At the end, the scorecards were split with 115–112 and 116–111 for Jack, and 114–113 for Groves.
 Groves felt as though he did enough to win and said, "Losing a world title fight is the worst feeling in the world."
 In October 2016, Jack admitted that Groves was the toughest opponent he had faced in his career so far.

-Rebuilding career
+Return to the ring

 Following his third failed attempt at claiming a world title, Groves had to start over.
 He hired Shane McGuigan as his new trainer.
-On 30 January 2016 Groves fought at the Copper Box in London against fringe Italian contender Andrea Di Luisa (18-3, 14 KOs).
+On 30 January 2016 Groves fought at the Copper Box in London against fringe Italian contender Andrea Di Luisa (18–3, 14 KOs).
 Di Luisa was down and given a count in the 4th round and down again twice in the 5th round before the towel is thrown in from his corner resulting in a TKO victory for Groves.

 Groves returned to the O2 Arena for the first time since 2013, on the undercard of Martin-Joshua IBF title match on 9 April.
 Groves knocked out undefeated David Brophy in round 4.
 Groves won the vacant WBA international super-middleweight title.
 With this win, Groves hoped to land a fight with either Martin Murray or Callum Smith next.